TooSalty0000/OverTurret/README.md

 I also edited small things, such as how players take items from material boxes, level balancing, etc. Hopefully, after the explosion is added, I can work on level designs.
 As I do, I should create a storyboard for the system.
 + Idk when, but I need to change these into multiplayer in the future.

+## Pre.1.11
+In this stage, I tweaked more gameplay related things.

+Firstly, I added the explosion.
+I think I need to work on the explosion a bit more, but it should work for now.
+It also damages nearby enemies, which I think helps a lot.
+However, as I test played, I realized that exploding and bullet counts are not enough to force the players to constantly make turrets.
+So, I made it so that turrets will drain health slowly.
+This would definitely force players to make or even strategize when to start making turrets.

+I also designed the map a little.
+I believe this map will be the first tutorial map of the game.
+Other than that, there wasn't much.